 Looking for some things to do in Dublin?

 If you are planning your trip and looking for some things to do while in the Emerald Isle’s main city, you are in for a treat!
-I visited Dublin during our British Isles Cruise and went for a great day of Dublin sightseeing.
+I visited the city during our British Isles Cruise and went for a great day of Dublin sightseeing.
 We went around the city to see various Dublin attractions as our cruise shore excursion.

 Being the largest city in Ireland, Dublin’s city life is buzzing with different activities and tourists.
 There are plenty of things to do in the city whether for a solo trip, fun group getaway, a romantic trip with your partner or an energetic holiday with the kids.